FrancoisCapon/PasshPapyrusScribe/README.md

 #  :memo: Examples of usage of `PasshPapyrus` from a `Scribe`

+[Passh](https://github.com/clarkwang/passh#readme) is very usefull, with it I can easly "have a `tty` in a webshell", so I published this little project to help to write "passh scripts".

 ## :a: Connection with SSH and Interaction in the terminal

 ### :one: Define